 “Digital Eye Chicago” is designed to examine the city by venturing into its many diverse neighborhoods using a digital camera as a tool of observation and inquiry; to learn how other photographers have depicted the city; and to develop your own relationship to the city through the act of photographing it.
 Our subject will be the city itself and the many ways in which we observe it.
 First we will consider the observations of others who have come before us by looking at how Chicago photographers have pictured the city.
 We will think about how neighborhoods are structured and how each of these neighborhoods has a distinctive history and architectural, social and cultural imprint.
 This we will do with our cameras in hand, asking questions and letting the images stand in for answers (and sometimes prompting further questions).
 You will be conducting research and writing short essays about various neighborhoods that will be included along with your photographs in the capstone project for the course, a neighborhood photo book.
 Although the use of a digital camera or appropriate mobile device camera is required, no prior photographic experience is needed.
 Several site visits will be required, not all during class time.

 In this course, students will explore the city of Chicago through creative drawing and research.
-We will become familiar with a variety of locations in the the city through a combination of site visits, readings and discussions.
+We will become familiar with a variety of locations in the city through a combination of site visits, readings and discussions.
 We will draw on site to get to know the places as they currently are, research their histories to learn about their past identities, and encounter them through the works of contemporary and historic artists in order to see how they have inspired works of art in the past.
-Students' on-site drawings, readings, discussions and independent research will become the source material for a prolonged studio project, a portrait of a place, which will be a drawing-based work of visual art that explores the history and identity of a specific place of the student's choosing within the city of Chicago.
+Students will create a sketchbook that incorporates on-site drawings, information from readings, and independent research to produce a multi-faceted view of the city of Chicago.
 The course does not assume prior formal study in drawing, but students should have the desire to immerse themselves in drawing and explore it enthusiastically.
 The definition of drawing done in this course will be broad and inclusive of a wide variety of techniques and approaches, and experimentation with materials and processes will be encouraged.
 The course will include instruction in the basics of observational drawing as well as a variety of contemporary and nontraditional practices.
 Students will be introduced to the work of a variety of artists both historic and contemporary, and they will meet several contemporary Chicago artists whose works explore place and history.

-While no knowledge of French is required, if you are planning to take this Discover Chicago course, now could be the perfect opportunity to learn French or to develop your existing French skills by taking a concurrent French language class -- beginning, intermediate or advanced -- depending on past experience or results of the language placement test.
-For more information, contact Tania Rodriguez at firstname.lastname@example.org.
+While no knowledge of German is required, if you are planning to take this Discover Chicago course, now could be the perfect opportunity to learn German or to develop your existing German skills by taking a concurrent German language class -- beginning, intermediate or advanced -- depending on past experience or results of the language placement test.
+For more information, contact Tania Rodriguez at email@example.com.

 We will discover Chicago on the Gigatour.
 That is to say, we will study the City of Chicago with a view to its manner of supplying the necessities of life.
 Water, air, food, warmth, transportation, communication, leisure and entertainment — these are just a few of the things a city needs to supply its population.
 For a city and (sub)urban area of eight million people, the task is daunting.
 We will begin by studying the Burnham Plan for the City of Chicago, and the Wacker Manual, and we will travel to sites such as: the Eisenhower Expressway, Illinois Institute of Technology, Oak Street Beach, the Stockyards, the Farmer’s Market at Daley Plaza, Lincoln Park Zoo, the Chicago Board of Trade, the City Recycling Center, Graceland Cemetery, and the Field Museum.
 Students will write journal entries for each of our visitations on the Gigatour — so named because of the gigabytes it contains — and they will study maps, transportations, plans and other such keys to the City.